LLC Operating Agreement Template, Free Download 2026

 Company Formation and Purpose

 Identify the LLC by its legal name exactly as registered with the state, its principal place of business, the state of formation, the effective date, and the registered agent for service of process.
-State the company's purpose broadly (e.g., "to engage in any lawful business activity") to provide maximum operational flexibility, or narrowly if the members prefer to restrict the LLC's scope of operations.
+Whether you are drafting a single member LLC operating agreement or a multi-member LLC operating agreement, state the company's purpose broadly (e.g., "to engage in any lawful business activity") to provide maximum operational flexibility, or narrowly if the members prefer to restrict the LLC's scope of operations.

 Member Contributions and Ownership Percentages